+Remote Listening

-Remote Click the loudspeaker icon at the top-right of the screen to listen to the off-air audio program through your Web browser.
+What you can hear at the remote location will be predicated on the 'what' and 'how' settings discussed a bit further-on in this section.
+You can click the loudspeaker icon at the top-right of the screen to listen to the off-air audio program through your Web browser.